 The Elizabeth melon is available from early spring into summer.

-The Elizabeth melon is a member of the Cucurbitaceae family and of the species Cucumis melo.
-It is a variety of the thick skinned muskmelons, like Cantaloupe or Honeydew.
-Elizabeth melons are named after the most famous queen, Elizabeth, because it is considered as the “queen” of all melons in sweetness.
-Elizabeth melons were originally produced in Japan, but its cultivation has spread throughout Asia.
+The Elizabeth melon is a member of the Cucurbitaceae family and of the species Cucumis melo, cultivator inodorus.
+Elizabeth melons are named after Queen Elizabeth, because they are considered to be the “queen” of all melons in terms of sweetness.
+Elizabeth melons were originally produced in Japan, but today its cultivation has spread throughout Asia.
 Outside of Asia the Elizabeth melon is known as a variety of Canary melon.

-Elizabeth melons have a high sugar content, about 15%, and it is rich in Vitamin C, Vitamin A, and minerals.
-It also has the highest concentration of digestive enzymes of all the melons.
-Thus, the Elizabeth Melon has been recognized in the treatment of intestinal diseases.
+Elizabeth melons have a high sugar content, about 15%, and they are rich in Vitamin C, Vitamin A, and minerals.
+They also have the highest concentration of digestive enzymes of all melons.
+As a result, the Elizabeth Melon has been recognized to be beneficial in the treatment of intestinal diseases.

 The Elizabeth melon was first developed in Japan and remains a favorite cultivar still grown in the region today.
-It has very high adaptability.
-It can withstand low temperatures, high moisture and lack of sunlight.
+It has very high adaptability and can withstand low temperatures, high moisture and lack of sunlight.
 Therefore, it was easily introduced all over Asia.
 Currently, the Elizabeth melon is the most cultivated thick-skinned melon in China.
-Because of the rich soil in areas north of the Yangtze River, Elizabeth melons are mostly grown in Shandong and Hebei province.
+Due to the rich soil in areas north of the Yangtze River, Elizabeth melons are predominantly grown in Shandong and Hebei province.